mvenegas011/ai-case-study/README.md

   One important advantage of Lakehouse systems in simplicity is that they manage all the data in the organization, so data analysts can be granted access to work with raw and historical data as it arrives instead of only the subset of data loaded into a data warehouse system.
 An analyst can therefore easily ask questions that span multiple historical datasets or establish a new pipeline for working with a new dataset without blocking on a database administrator or data engineer to load the appropriate data.
 Built-in support for AI also makes it easy for analysts to run AI models built by a machine learning team on any data. [^5]
   [^5]: https://www.databricks.com/blog/2021/08/30/frequently-asked-questions-about-the-data-lakehouse.html#six

+Databricks' lakehouse is based on the open source Apache Spark framework that allows analytical queries against semi-structured data without a traditional database schema.

 ## Landscape